-Mohammad Nabi didn’t play for Afghanistan against Scotland yesterday.
+Mohammad Nabi didn’t play for Afghanistan against Scotland last month.
 Nothing too unusual there.
-Nabi has been at the IPL, playing for Sunrisers Hyderabad, and they’d qualified for the closing stages.
+Nabi had been at the IPL, playing for Sunrisers Hyderabad, and they’d qualified for the closing stages.

 Except it is unusual.
 It’s highly unusual.
-This was Afghanistan’s 112th one-day international (ODI) and Mohammed Nabi played in all of the first 111.
+It was Afghanistan’s 112th one-day international (ODI) and Mohammed Nabi played in all of the first 111.
 Every single one.